cosmos/cosmos/GOVERNANCE_DOC.md

   Description       string              //  Description of the proposal Type              string              //  Type of proposal.
 Initial set {PlainTextProposal, SoftwareUpgradeProposal}
   Category          bool                //  false=regular, true=urgent
-  Deposit           uint64              //  Current deposit on this proposal.
-Initial value is set at InitialDeposit SubmitBlock       uint64              //  Height of the block where TxSubmitProposal was included VotingStartBlock  uint64              //  Height of the block where MinDeposit was reached. -1 if MinDeposit is not reached.
+  Deposit           int64              //  Current deposit on this proposal.
+Initial value is set at InitialDeposit SubmitBlock       int64              //  Height of the block where TxGovSubmitProposal was included VotingStartBlock  int64              //  Height of the block where MinDeposit was reached. -1 if MinDeposit is not reached.
-  Votes             map[string]uint64   //  Votes for each option (Yes, No, NoWithVeto, Abstain) }
+  Votes             map[string]int64   //  Votes for each option (Yes, No, NoWithVeto, Abstain) }
 ```